Read letters from Mark and Ashley Wright

 Once part of the Mayan empire, Honduras is a now a sparsely populated, moutainous country in Central America, and one of the poorest in the Western Hemisphere.
 Throughout most of the last century it was ruled by various military dictatorships.
 After the end of the Cold War, Honduras, like the rest of Central America, moved toward democracy, but a military coup of democratically elected President Manuel Zelaya on June 28, 2009, has created a lot of tension within society and called into question the military's commitment to democracy.

-Carlisle Presbytery has partnered with Peña e Horeb Church in Tegucigalpa to reach out to members in need by helping build livable housing.
+Watch: Carlisle Presbytery & Peña e Horeb Church in Tegucigalpa partner to build livable housing.

 The Presbyterian Church of Honduras consists of 20 churches located within a 60-mile radius from the capital city, Tegucigalpa.
 The church members are said to be so enthusiastic that many meet four days per week, Tuesday, Thursday and Saturday as well as Sunday.